 |Parking Permits/Campus Safety||The campus Police Services Department can assist you with concerns regarding your campus safety, parking permits, or reports of loss or theft.|

-*For more information & additional copies of forms, refer to the “Student Complaint/Appeals Procedures” available on our website, or in the Office of Student Life, the Welcome Center, the Counseling Center or in the Office of the Senior Dean of Student Services (room locations and phone numbers below).
+*For more information & additional copies of forms, refer to the “Student Complaint/Appeals Procedures” available on our website, or in the Office of Student Life, the Welcome Center, the Counseling Center or in the Office of the Vice President of Student Services (room locations and phone numbers below).

 College Phone: (925) 439-2181